vandanamv/calculator/README.md

 ## calculator

-crated a simple calculator using HTML and CSS.
+Created a simple calculator using HTML and CSS.